meavia-jing/sBlot/Documentation/Sblot Documentation.md

 - the spatial location of the sites (e.g. languages) as points
 - their assignment to clusters (e.g. contact areas) as colored dots, lines, or inverse distance weighted (IDW) interpolation,
-- their assignment to confunders (e.g. a langauge family) as colored polygons.
+- their assignment to confunders (e.g. a language family) as colored polygons.

 Users can also add different legend items, a basemap and an overview map (see example in **Figure 1**).